lsst-dm/dmtn-011/index.rst

 Finding "best" parameterization for ShapeletPsfApprox
 -----------------------------------------------------
-We are hoping to find out how high the order of the estimation parameters must be before our measurement of the bias parameters plateaus.

 Comparing parameterizations is a little tricky, as the effects of the parameters are not independent of each other.
 To make this comparison more tractable, I've chose to take slices through the parameter space, relying to some extent on the previous experience that the “primary” parameter has the biggest effect, followed by the “wings”.
 The “inner” and “outer” seem to have less of an effect.

-My first set was to compare parameterizations of the form 0nn0, where n=2,3,4,5,6.
+The first trial was to compare parameterizations of the form 0nn0, where n=2,3,4,5.
 The 3773 parameterization is shown for reference.

   .. figure:: /_static/figure_4.png
      :name: figure_4
      :target: _images/figure_4.png

      Parameterizations of the form 0nn0.
-Full is 0220

 .. literalinclude:: /_static/table_1.txt

-Things appear to settle around 0440 or 0550.
-But none of these differ from the reference model by 3 sigma.
+The results appear to get better up to 0550.
+However, none of the models above 0330 differ from the 3773 model are different at the 3 sigma level.

 However, note the similar comparisons with inner and outer set to 2 or 3.
 The primary and wings settings seem to settle by order 4 with higher order in the inner and outer components.